 Which reminds me… I found out that the SANDWICH TERN that we rescued on our Captiva Cruises shelling trip had been released.
 Yay!
 I’ll keep my fingers crossed for MS. SCOTER too.

 The day seemed so serendipitous which is why I love this next photo.
 Here’s birder Katharine rescuing the SCOTER with a volunteer bird counter holding a bird handbook.
 Then there’s Jackie from Boston witnessing the rescue who learned shell IDs from Beverly along with her daughter Carolyn… from Boston (in the far background).
 Shellendipity!

-Oh and PS- Look at the SEASHELLS and STARFISH lights for the Captiva Boat Parade.
+Oh and PS- Look at the Captiva Boat Parade.
 So cute!